 - Always stay organized and plan ahead.
 The key to multitasking in life and managing your time effectively and wisely truly comes down to organizing.
 Different strategies and plans work better for different people.
 Few options that you can consider and would work for you can be planning your week on the whiteboard in your room, an agenda that never leaves your side.
 Setting reminders through your e-mail or calendar so that you don’t forget a task, post-it notes and sticky notes on your desktop for a to-do list are also some notable options.

 - The last piece of advice for you will be, be kind to yourself.
+Doing more than one internship at a time may sound like a hustle but it can be stressful.
 Did you jam-pack your schedule leaving no time for self-care?
 You need to make sure that you have time for yourself, your two internships, studying, socializing, and taking rest.
 Give yourself more room than you feel you’ll need.
 Whether it’s an empty day on Friday for spending time with your own self or late mornings on Wednesday.
 It’s not difficult to get caught up in a 9-5, especially managing classes in between.
 It’ll look good on your resume that you are able to multitask effectively but do yourself a favor, and take out time for self-care.